𝕏 Market Sentiment

 GPT-4

-"The dollar is losing altitude even with a yield advantage, a sign that policy convergence and improving risk appetite are starting to matter more than pure carry."
+"The dollar is losing ground even with a rate advantage, a sign that softer US inflation and a risk-on rebound are starting to beat carry."

 ⚡ Key Signal